 Bonus Tip: This Hilton’s Stay in the City Package will give you the most out of your time staying at this awesome hotel!

 We’re a bit partial to Durham, and not just because we live here.
 It really is a fun place to live.
-The Bull City is also full of great accommodations, as more people continue visiting (and eventually moving here!).
-Our pick from Durham is a more sentimental one, as you’ll see.
+Bull City is also full of great places to stay, too, as more people continue visiting this awesome North Carolina city (and eventually moving here!).

 The Durham Hotel